slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "If you desperately need a job, you are just another problem for a boss; if you can solve many of the problems the boss has right now, you are hired.
 To be hired, think like your boss."
 -- Kevin Kelly*

 > *"In looking for people to hire, you look for three qualities: integrity, intelligence and energy.
-And if they don't have the first, the other two will kill you." (...)
+And if they don’t have the first, the other two will kill you." (...)
 "Your salary is the bribe they give you to forget your dreams."
 -- Warren Buffett*